Medgar Evers: Trials

-On June 21, 1963, Byron De La Beckwith, a fertilizer salesman and member of the Citizens' Council (and later of the Ku Klux Klan), was arrested for Evers's murder.
+On June 21, 1963, Byron De La Beckwith, a fertilizer salesman and member of the Citizens' Council (and later of the Ku Klux Klan), was arrested for Evers' murder.
 District Attorney and future governor Bill Waller prosecuted De La Beckwith.
 All-white juries in February and April 1964 deadlocked on De La Beckwith's guilt and failed to reach a verdict.
 At the time, most black people were still disenfranchised by Mississippi's constitution and voter registration practices; this meant they were also excluded from juries, which were drawn from the pool of registered voters.

 Myrlie Evers did not give up the fight for the conviction of her husband's killer.
 She waited until a new judge had been assigned in the county to take her case against De La Beckwith back into the courtroom.
 In 1994, De La Beckwith was prosecuted by the state based on new evidence.
 Bobby DeLaughter was the prosecutor.
 During the trial, the body of Evers was exhumed for an autopsy.
+His body was embalmed, and was in such good condition that his son was allowed to view his father's remains for the first time in 30 years.

-De La Beckwith was convicted of murder on February 5, 1994, after having lived as a free man for much of the three decades following the killing.
-He had been imprisoned from 1977 to 1980 on separate charges: conspiring to murder A. I. Botnick.
-In 1997, De La Beckwith appealed his conviction in the Evers case, but the Mississippi Supreme Court upheld it and the U.S. Supreme Court declined to hear it.
+On February 5, 1994, De La Beckwith was convicted of murder and sentenced to life in prison, having lived as a free man for much of the three decades following the killing.
+He had been imprisoned from 1977 to 1980 for conspiring to murder A. I. Botnick.
+In 1997, De La Beckwith appealed his conviction in the Evers case, but the Mississippi Supreme Court upheld it, and the U.S. Supreme Court declined to hear it.
 He died at age 80 in prison on January 21, 2001.